sachinbhat024/Airline-Customer-Satisfaction-ML/README.md

-# Customer Satisfaction Prediction: Enhancing Engagement & Retention ✈️📊💺
+# Customer Satisfaction Prediction for VayuAir Australia: Enhancing Engagement & Retention ✈️💺
 The project was commissioned by the Customer Insights Manager, VayuAir Australia (a fictitious airline).
 Their objective is to extract insights from the data and predict customer satisfaction while